-Now that you have a PDFreactor instance (or not if you are using the command line), you have to pass configuration properties to PDFreactor.
+Now that you have a PDFreactor instance, you have to pass configuration properties to PDFreactor.
 Configuration instances are designed to be one-use, and it is not recommended to use the same configuration instance for multiple conversions.

+'''

 Configuration config = new Configuration();

+'''